Multiomics-Analytics-Group/abaco/README.md

 ## Features
 ## Usage
 ## Documentation
-Tutorials and documentation are available on [Read the Docs](https://abaco.readthedocs.io/) :notebook_with_decorative_cover::grinning:
+Tutorials and documentation are available on [Read the Docs](https://abaco.readthedocs.io/)
 ## Contributing
 1. Fork the repository
 2. Clone the repository